fabnicol/mkg/README.md

 The output is an ISO installation file that can be used to burn a DVD or create a bootable USB stick.
-**WARNING**: The install media will wipe out all data on the Desktop main disk (/dev/sda).
-Use it with care and only if you want to do a fresh install of your PC.
+**WARNING**: The install media will wipe out all data on the Desktop main disc (/dev/sda).
+It leaves no choice of the tardet disk and runs **non-interactively** from beginning to end.
+Use it with care and only if you want to do a fresh install of your PC main disk.
 No responsability for lost data will be accepted.
 You have been warned.

 ### Target